yoctopuce-examples/raspberry_pi_zero_bug/README.md

 But, on instead the libUSB return an error and is no more able to use the devices.
 Sometime it event completely freeze the Raspberry Pi Zero.

-We have not been able to determne if the issue is in the libUSB or the Linux kernel.
+We have not been able to determine if the issue is in the libUSB or the Linux kernel.
 But lots of regression testing were done and here are the results:

 * Official Raspbian image until March 2016 does not have this issue.
 * Only the Raspberry Pi Zero and Pi Zero W are affected.